belinbetter/US-trade-policy-simulation/README.md

-# US Trade Policy Simulation Program
+# US-China Trade Policy Simulation Program

-This repository contains the Python implementation of the simulation model used in the paper:
-**"Measurement and Analysis of China's Industrial Relocation under the US Friend-Shoring and Near-Shoring Strategy"** (美国友岸化近岸化战略下中国产业转移的测度与分析).

-The program simulates the impact of US trade policies (anti-dumping, anti-circumvention, etc.) on global production networks and China's industrial relocation based on multi-regional input-output (MRIO) data, generating counterfactual trade matrices for analysis.
+This program simulates the impact of US trade policies (e.g., anti-dumping, anti-circumvention) on global production networks using multi‑regional input–output (MRIO) data.
+It generates counterfactual intermediate goods trade matrices that serve as inputs for subsequent network analysis of industrial supply chains.

-## Overview
+## Features

-The program adjusts trade flows between China, the US, and a set of "transshipment" countries (e.g., Mexico, Vietnam, Malaysia) using intermediate goods trade matrices derived from the ADB-MRIO database (2024 update, 62 economies, 35 sectors).
-It simulates three policy scenarios:
+The program adjusts trade flows between China, the United States, and a set of “transshipment” economies (e.g., Mexico, Vietnam, Malaysia) according to three policy scenarios:

-- **Scenario 1**: The US imposes traditional trade remedies (anti-dumping/anti-subsidy) on China.
-A fraction of China's exports to the US (determined by the parameter `drop_ratio`) is redirected to transshipment countries, while the US's missing imports are sourced from the rest of the world (excluding China).
+- **Scenario 1 (Traditional trade remedies)**: The US imposes anti‑dumping or countervailing duties on China.
+A fraction of China’s exports to the US (specified by the parameter `drop_ratio`) is redirected to the transshipment countries, while the US sources the missing imports from the rest of the world (excluding China).
-- **Scenario 2**: In addition to Scenario 1, the US also applies anti-circumvention measures.
-China's exports to both the US and transshipment countries are reduced by the same fraction, and the reduced amount is redirected to the rest of the world (excluding China and the affected countries).
+- **Scenario 2 (Traditional remedies + anti‑circumvention)**: In addition to Scenario 1, the US applies anti‑circumvention measures.
+China’s exports to both the US and the transshipment countries are reduced by the same fraction, and the reduced amount is reallocated to the rest of the world (excluding China and the affected countries).
-- **Scenario 3**: Same as Scenario 2, but the reduced exports are reallocated to China's domestic market (i.e., no foreign replacement).
+- **Scenario 3 (Domestic absorption)**: Same as Scenario 2, but the reduced exports are redirected to China’s domestic market (i.e., no foreign replacement).

-The program modifies the original input-output matrix and saves the resulting counterfactual matrices as CSV files for subsequent analysis, such as backbone network extraction and centrality measures.

 ## Requirements

-- Python 3.7+
+- Python 3.12
-- Required packages (recommended versions based on the test environment):
+- Required packages (versions verified in the test environment):
   - `numpy == 1.26.4`
   - `pandas == 2.2.2`
   - `tqdm == 4.66.4`

-Install dependencies with:
+Install the dependencies with:

 ```bash
 pip install numpy==1.26.4 pandas==2.2.2 tqdm==4.66.4
 ```

-## Data Description
+## Data Format

-The program expects an **intermediate goods trade matrix** in **CSV format**, with rows representing exporting sectors and columns representing importing sectors.
-Sector naming must follow the ADB-MRIO 2024 (E62) convention: `[country_code]S[sector_number]`, e.g., `PRCS01` for China's agriculture sector.
+The program expects an **intermediate goods trade matrix** in **CSV format**, where rows represent exporting sectors and columns represent importing sectors.
+Sector names should follow the convention `[country_code]S[sector_number]`, e.g., `PRCS01` for China’s agriculture sector.

-The code predefines the following countries with their starting row/column indices (based on the original ADB-MRIO file order):
+The code predefines the starting row/column indices (1‑based; converted to 0‑based internally) for the following countries, based on the **ADB‑MRIO 2024 E62** database:

-- China (`PRC`): start index 246 (1‑based; converted to 0‑based in code)
+- China (`PRC`): start index 246
 - USA (`USA`): start index 1471
 - Transshipment countries:
   - Brazil (`BRA`, 141)